🎙️ 1M+ creators use this voice AI — free tier, no CC required

 • Smaller community means fewer tutorials and third-party resources

-• Less model flexibility than Cursor (mainly Codeium's models)
+• Less model flexibility than Cursor — primarily Windsurf's own models

 Cursor Pricing